History of Metallica in Timeline

 On November 12, 2010, Metallica released Six Feet Down Under (Part II), a live EP featuring eight songs recorded during the first two Oceanic Legs of the World Magnetic Tour.

-In November 2010, Ulrich stated that Metallica would return to writing new material in 2011, aiming to start the creative process around March or April.
+In November 2010, during an interview, Lars Ulrich stated that Metallica would return to writing new material in 2011, aiming to start around March or April.

 November 21, 2010: End of World Magnetic Tour

-On November 21, 2010, Metallica's World Magnetic Tour concluded in Melbourne.
-The band had been touring for over two years in support of Death Magnetic.
+Metallica's World Magnetic Tour ended in Melbourne on November 21, 2010, after touring for more than two years in support of Death Magnetic.

 November 26, 2010: Release of Live at Grimey's EP